-The NLRA has broad preemption authority; however, labor peace ordinances are one method by which state and local governments can give unions an organizing advantage without implicating federal law.
+The NLRA has broad preemption authority; however, labor peace ordinances are one method by which state and local governments have tried to give unions an organizing advantage without implicating federal law.
 Although varied in nature, all labor peace ordinances have one underlying purpose-to pressure employers into granting organizing concessions that are highly prized by unions.

 Labor peace ordinances have been identified in various jurisdictions in 11 states.
-By contrast, three states have banned labor peace ordinances statewide: Louisiana, Georgia, and Tennessee.
+By contrast, six states have passed labor peace preemption bills.
 As awareness of labor peace ordinances and their pervasiveness increases, additional states are likely to follow in their footsteps.